 Judy Bryant is an independent girl who becomes her own worst enemy.
 She is involved in a land dispute that her long lost stepfather can help with but he needs $10,000.
 When the package she delivers with the money explodes, she is charged.

-Judy Bryant is upset when she learns that a valuable tract of land she inherited has been claimed by a land developer.
+Judy Bryant is upset when she learns that a valuable tract of land she inherited has been claimed by a land developer as she has an offer of $250,000 for the same land.
 The original land survey was conducted some 15 years before by her step-father, Amos Bryant, who abandoned them soon after.
 The root of the problem is that the nearby river is far narrower today than it was at the time of the survey.
 Judy consults Perry Mason who tells her that Amos' testimony will be essential if she is to win her case against the developer.
-She locates Amos and he agrees to testify only if she pays him $10,000.
-When he collects the money however, the package explodes, killing him.
+Paul Drake is able to locate Amos who doesn't remember her name and is a drunk.
+He agrees to testify in her favor but only if she pays him $10,000 as he claims to have debts he owes people who will hurt him if they learn where he is.
+When he collects the money however, the package explodes, killing him as others watch.
 Judy is charged with his murder and Perry defends her.
 Written by